St. Johnsbury, Lancaster, Montpelier, and Littleton Optometrist Recommends Ortho-K Treatment

 Contact Shippee Family Eyecare Today!

-St. Johnsbury, Lancaster, and Montpelier Optometrist practice Shippee Family Eyecare offers exceptional service.
+St. Johnsbury, Lancaster, Montpelier, and Littleton Optometrist practice Shippee Family Eyecare offers exceptional service.
 Our team of optometrists and staff take great pride in providing affordable adult and pediatric comprehensive eye care and treatment options.
 Ortho-K is one of many service options that we offer.
 Please feel free to contact one of our office locations at with any questions regarding Ortho-K, our optometrists and optical staff are happy to help.